ossec/ossec-docs/docs/ossec101/install_server.rst

 .. image:: images/install/manage_agents_intro.png
    :align: center
-   :alt: OSSEC manage_agents introduction
+   :alt: cd /var/ossec/bin && ./manage_agents

 * The manage_agents menu is simple, enter ``a`` to add an agent:

 .. image:: images/install/manage_agents_add.png
    :align: center
-   :alt: OSSEC manage_agents add
+   :alt: Add an agent with a

 * Enter the agent's information.
 In the IP address field a CIDR (192.168.1.0/24) or ``any`` can be used:

 .. image:: images/install/manage_agents_add2.png
    :align: center
-   :alt: OSSEC manage_agents agent info
+   :alt: OSSEC manage_agents agent information

 * After confirming the addition, manage agents will notify you that the OSSEC processes must be restarted: